cyverse/atmosphere-guides/src/docker_deploy_guide/docker_deploy_guide.md

 ### Deploying Atmosphere-Docker for the First Time

-1. Clone the [`atmosphere-docker`](https://github.com/cyverse/atmosphere-docker) and `atmosphere-docker-secrets` repositories
+1. Clone the [`atmosphere-docker`](https://github.com/cyverse/atmosphere-docker) and `atmosphere-docker-secrets` repositories (typically do this at `/opt/dev/`)

 2. Setup PostgreSQL
     1. Install PostgreSQL 9.6 with `apt-get` (Google to find up-to-date guide)
     2. Edit `/etc/postgresql/9.6/main/postgresql.conf` to uncomment `listen_addresses = 'localhost'` and add Docker host: `listen_addresses = 'localhost,172.17.0.1'`
+    3. Also sure that `ssl = off`, otherwise it will cause issues with user login

-    3. Edit `/etc/postgresql/9.6/main/pg_hba.conf` to add this line which will allow connections from within the Docker network:
+    4. Edit `/etc/postgresql/9.6/main/pg_hba.conf` to add this line which will allow connections from within the Docker network:
         ```
         host    all             all             172.16.0.0/12           md5
         ```
-    4. Restart PostgreSQL: `systemctl restart postgresql`
+    5. Restart PostgreSQL: `systemctl restart postgresql`
-    5. Create `atmo_app` user and databases:
+    6. Create `atmo_app` user and databases:
         ```SQL
         CREATE USER atmo_app WITH CREATEDB NOSUPERUSER CREATEROLE;
         ALTER USER atmo_app WITH PASSWORD 'password';